Appsilon/py_shiny_semantic/README.md

 This is an early [Shiny-for-Python](https://shiny.rstudio.com/py/) implementation of [the official community fork of Semantic UI](https://fomantic-ui.com/).

-The repository contains a python package `shiny_semantic` and a PyShiny application (found in `app` folder) that serves as a simple demo of the implemented components.
+The repository contains a python package `shiny_semantic` and a PyShiny application (found in `example` folder) that serves as a simple demo of the implemented components.

 The application is deployed on RSConnect and can be found at https://connect.appsilon.com/py_shiny_semantic/.